AbsoluteRivers/Roman-Number-Converter/README.md

 # Roman-Number-Converter
-<h2>Description</h2>
+<h2>Short Description</h2>
-Project consists of a simple text-based adventure game script that gives the user an rpg experience through text.
-Three buttons are used to navigate through the game which progresses the user throughout the choices they make in the game.
+Project consists of a numeral converter that converts arabic numbers ranging from 1 - 3999 into roman numerals.
 <br />